learning-zone/csharp-basics/README.md

 You can convert an integer to an enum type in C# using a simple cast.
 This is useful when you have an integer value (for example, from a database or user input) and want to work with it as an enum.

+**1. Direct Explicit Casting:**

+This is the fastest and most common method

 **Example:**

 ```cs
 public class Program
 {